chinamike65/hugo-tuolesi/content/book3/book3en.md

 all living beings are happy.

+---

-The general law of cause and effect is that good karma leads to happy fruit, and bad karma leads to bitter fruit.
+The general law of cause and effect is that good karma leads to happiness, and bad karma leads to suffering.

 310